2023 Best Engineering Technologies Trade Schools in the Great Lakes Region

 Top 10 Best Engineering Technologies Schools

-Our analysis found The University of Findlay to be the best school for engineering technologies students who want to pursue a degree in the Great Lakes Region .
-Located in the town of Findlay, Findlay is a private not-for-profit school with a small student population.
+Our 2023 rankings named The University of Findlay the best school in the Great Lakes Region for engineering technologies students.
+Located in the town of Findlay, Findlay is a private not-for-profit college with a small student population.

 Read full report on Engineering Technologies at The University of Findlay

-The excellent programs at Alpena Community College helped the school earn the #2 place on this year’s ranking of the best engineering technologies schools in the Great Lakes Region .
+Out of the 72 schools in the Great Lakes Region that were part of this year’s ranking, Alpena Community College landed the # 2 spot on the list.
 Located in the rural area of Alpena, Alpena Community College is a public college with a small student population.

-You’ll join some of the best and brightest minds around you if you attend Miami University - Hamilton.
-The school came in at #3 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
+You’ll be in good company if you decide to attend Miami University - Hamilton.
+It ranked #3 on our 2023 Best Engineering Technologies Trade Schools in the Great Lakes Region list.
 Located in the large suburb of Hamilton, Miami University - Hamilton is a public college with a small student population.

 Read full report on Engineering Technologies at Miami University - Hamilton